aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/animation-multi-frame-images/aspose-imaging-java-animated-png-guide/_index.md

 - **Do I need a license for production?** Yes, a valid Aspose.Imaging license is required.
 - **Can I use Maven or Gradle?** Both are supported; just add the appropriate dependency.

-## What is the aspose imaging maven dependency?
+## How to create animated PNG Java using Aspose.Imaging?
-The **aspose imaging maven dependency** is the Maven artifact that brings the full Aspose.Imaging API into your Java project.
-Once added, you gain access to powerful image processing features, including the ability to create, edit, and save animated PNGs (APNG) without writing low‑level code.
+Aspose.Imaging provides a clean, object‑oriented API that abstracts away the complexities of the APNG format.
+You simply load a source image (often a multi‑page TIFF), configure `ApngOptions`, and call `save`.
+The library handles frame extraction, timing, and PNG encoding for you.

 ## Why use Aspose.Imaging for APNG?
 - **High‑performance processing** – optimized for large images and multi‑frame animations.
 - **Cross‑platform** – works on any JVM‑compatible environment.
-- **Rich feature set** – supports conversion, frame timing, and many image formats.
+- **Rich feature set** – supports conversion, frame timing, and many other image formats.
 - **Simple API** – concise code for complex tasks like converting TIFF to APNG.

 ## Prerequisites